Partner

 • Member of the Law Society’s Technology & Law Committee (2021)

-• Visiting Lecturer, (Procurement and Commissioning) University of Birmingham Business School; Institute of Local Government (INLOGOV) and the Health Service Management Centre.
+• Former Visiting Lecturer, (Procurement and Commissioning) University of Birmingham Business School; Institute of Local Government (INLOGOV) and the Health Service Management Centre.

 • Former member of the CBI Advisory Group on Procurement and PFI.

-• Power In Procurement’ (Heywood, T. and Lonsdale, (2012) PPP Journal).
+• Co-author of ‘Power in Procurement’ (Heywood, T., and Lonsdale, (2012) PPP Journal).

 Career History

-• Director (Procurement), Burges Salmon llp;
+• Burges Salmon LLP, Director

 Professional Memberships